 Half of the users access YouTube via their mobile devices.
 YouTube is the second largest website behind Google, the biggest website on the internet.

 YouTube is a search engine just like Google, so it is pivotal that your videos are seen when people are searching.
-The more your videos show up on search and are recommended will result in your views increase and, in turn, gain more subscribers.
+The more your videos show up on search and are recommended, the more your views increase and, in turn, gain more subscribers.

 YouTube SEO Effectiveness is Based on Text and Viewer Interaction

 Neither the Google nor YouTube algorithm has any ability to watch a video.
 On the other hand, YouTube does have voice recognition software that does a decent job of making a transcript of the audio from the video.
-On the video settings, you can turn on the Closed Captions (CC), meaning you will be able to read the text while the video is on; this is beneficial for people who are hearing-disabled.
+On the video settings, you can turn on the Closed Captions (CC), meaning you can read the text while the video is on; this is beneficial for people who are hearing disabled.

 The CC feature also provides detailed information about what the video says, which Google uses to rank it for its search engine results page.
 It is crucial to use keywords in the video script, making it feel natural rather than just trying to fit in as many keywords as possible.